gscouto/waqaqc/README.md

 - APS maps: file named as the CNAME + _APS_maps.fits.
 A fits file containing all APS products related to the pPXF spectral fitting.
 Each file extension represents a map (ex: FLUX_HA_6562.80).

-2) QC_plots:
+2) QC_plots: this module creates quality control plots of the data obtained for the given target.
+Several plots are created, such as the fiber spectral resolution, sky maps, S/N maps and peak flux variability (to be further detailed).
+It also performs Voronoi binning of both the L1 datacubes, and the APS datacube, in case APS flag is turned on.

+The input parameters regarding this module, which can be edited within the config_file.env, are:
+- blue(red)_cube: L1 datacubes (stackcube) data file name (located in file_dir).
+- aps_flag: flag for making plots for APS or not.
+1 = yes, 0 = no. Use it if you do not have APS files (or have not created using APS_cube before).
+- target_SN: target S/N ratio when performing Voronoi binning.
+Suggested values are 20 or 30 (for high S/N observations).
+- levels: list of level values when plotting the S/N map contours.
+Suggested are [5, 30].
+- blue(red/aps)_wav: central wavelength where S/N is estimated, for each spectral range (blue, red, APS).
+A window of 50 Angstrom is created centered in the given wavelength.

+The output files of this module are:
+- PNG images: file named as the obs date + CNAME + observation mode (LOWRES, HIGHRES) + OBID + _L0(L1/L2).png.
+For each L0, L1 and L2 dataset is created a .png image containing its QC plots.
+- html page: file named as the obs date + CNAME + observation mode (LOWRES, HIGHRES) + OBID + .html.
+The QC plot images are collected into a html page.
+- Vorbin cubes: file named as blue/red/aps_cube_vorbin.fits.
+Datacubes created using the Voronoi binning performed.
+- Vorbin maps: file named as

+OBS: the html pages are transferred to minos, a repository environment within AIP. (to be edited)

-All output files are saved in a directory named as the target "CNAME +_+ observation mode (LOWRES, HIGHRES) +_+ OBID", created where the WAQAQC package is running.
+Most output files (aside from the QC plots png and html files, saved in the working directory) are saved in a directory named as the target "CNAME +_+ observation mode (LOWRES, HIGHRES) +_+ OBID", created where the WAQAQC package is running.